 Ask the team to come prepared

 The idea of the daily meeting is that it’s high-paced and we move from one team member to the next person rather quickly.
+They should do some time managing as well.
 So, if some Scrum team members take 5 minutes to just come up with something to say (which is usually not very relevant or exciting), it kills the mood for the rest.
 As a tip, suggest the development team focus on providing an update on the tasks that only they are working on.

 Schedule the ceremony with the whole team in mind

 Before scheduling the meeting in the online weekly planner, ask around: what time works for everyone?
 Just because the best practice is to have the daily Scrums early in the morning, it does not have to be that way in your team.
 Maybe you have offices across the globe and some team members on other continents struggle to join?
 Or there are a bunch of young parents who need to drive their kids to the nursery and join the ceremony remotely while on the road?
 The meeting needs to be a positive experience and not a struggle, so make sure you accommodate the needs of the entire team when scheduling.

 Keep it short and follow daily stand up agenda